What we do

 Our approach

-Our mission is to build a comprehensive, scalable and portable model that mobilises government, communities and survivors to end CSEC in Dhaka.
+Our mission is to build a comprehensive, scalable and portable model that mobilises government, communities and survivors to end CSEC in Bangladesh.

 Our team